 This watertight, hand woven basket, called Ukhamba, is used to store any leftover beer.
-3
+4

-- 1. What are the ingredients used to make utshwala? - 2.
-What are the Zulu names for the three different clay pots (vessels) used in the beer making process? - 3.
-What are these vessels made from? - 4.
+- 1. What are the ingredients used to make utshwala?
+Sorghum, dried sorghum, maize and water - 2.
+What are the Zulu names for the three different clay pots (vessels) used in the beer making process?
+Imbiza (brewing vessel), iphangela (serving vessel), ukhamba (drinking vessel) - 3.
+What are these vessels made from?
+Clay - 4.
 Why does the brewery hut only have a semi-thatched roof and not a fully, enclosed roof?

-5. Use the space below to draw a flow diagram to illustrate the Zulu beer-making process.
-Remember to include arrows to show the direction.

-6. For the following task, you need to do some research outside of class, using books and the internet.
+This is because the women have to make a fire inside to boil the mixture.
+So they need an opening to allow the smoke to escape, and they need a supply of oxygen for the fire to burn and the fermentation process. - 5.
+Use the space below to draw a flow diagram to illustrate the Zulu beer-making process.
+Remember to include arrows to show the direction. - 6.
+For the following task, you need to do some research outside of class, using books and the internet.
 Find out how beer is made in a modern brewery, such as the South African Brewery in Newlands, Cape Town.
 In the space below, write a paragraph where you compare this modern beer-making process to the indigenous method of the Zulu people.